kosmosghost/kosmosghost.github.io/_md/2023-01-01-how-to-install-postmarketOS-on-oneplus6t-with-FULL-DISK-ENCRYPTION.md

 Simply follow the prompts and select oneplus as the vendor, and enchilada if using the oneplus6 or fajita if using oneplus6t.

+Next build the system:

 ```
 pmbootstrap install --fde --split --filesystem btrfs

 ```

 I chose `--filesystem btrfs` for this because I like btrfs, and it's easier to install on the oneplus6/t devices with btrfs.
-You can ignore this if you chose the defaults, which is ext4.
+You can ignore this if you want chose the default, which is ext4.
 I will have instructions for btrfs and regular ext4 at the end of this tutorial.

 ```
 pmbootstrap export